kuma35/thinking-forth-jp/sphinx/chapter2.rst

 For Forth addicts (without a “traditional” background): Hold off on coding as long as you can possibly stand it.

-Or, as we observed in :
+Or, as we observed in Chapter One:

 Plan for change (by designing components that can be changed).